How To Layer Your Skincare Correctly

 Does it really matter if you apply your active products before your moisturiser?
-Or if you put on your vitamin C after your retinol?
+Or if you lock in hydration with a moisturiser after your retinol?

 The answer is YES.

-You might be using the most amazing skincare products in the world, but if you're applying them in the wrong order, you could be wasting your time and money—without getting the results you want!
+You might be using the most amazingly formulated skincare, but if you're applying them in the wrong order, you could be wasting your time and money—without getting the results you want!

 Why the Order of Skincare Products Matters

 When you don't follow the correct order to apply your skincare products, you can run into two problems: